 Illness Prevention Protocols

-In response to the ongoing spread of COVID-19, Welcome Inn Community Centre is both monitoring the updates provided by the Public Health Agency of Canada (PHAC) and, once again, stepping up our preventative measures.
+In response to the ongoing spread of COVID-19, Welcome Inn Community Centre is continuing to monitor the updates provided by the Public Health Agency of Canada (PHAC) and continuing with our preventative measures.
 While we fully recognize the risks associated with the virus, Welcome Inn would also like to remind all community members that, with policies regarding travel and preventative measures in place, the risk continues to be manageable.
 It is important for us all to be diligent and safe.

 • New hand sanitizing dispensers have been installed throughout both buildings.